 Also under Reverend Dr. Stevenson’s leadership the front of the church took place including a long awaited elevator and an electronic marquee.
 Reverend Dr. Stevenson was also very active in the community where he was instrumental in raising funds to purchase tennis shoes for the Clairton High School boys and girls basketball team.
 Reverend Dr. Stevenson was a great organizer and the church made tremendous strides under his leadership.
 On January 25, 2012 Reverend Dr. Jerome Stevenson was called home to be with the Lord.

 On Tuesday, November 20, 2012, Reverend Willie J. Thompson, Jr. was voted in as the 14th Pastor.
 He was officially installed on Sunday, April 28, 2013.
-During his tenor at Morning Star many converts was led to Christ.
+During his tenor at Morning Star, over 200 people have either confessed Christ, restored relationship with Christ and our church or have been called to be a part of this family.
+Our time together has been revolutionary and impactful.
+We adopted, released and branded our new logo and website.
+He prepared over a dozen preachers and made Morning Star history by ordaining three women of the gospel, Reverend Gloria Ruffing, Reverend Gloria Gressem, and Reverend Alice Flood.
 Pastor Thompson endorsed the formation of the Phyllis Ann Perry Women’s Educational Scholarship.
 He was monumental in revitalizing Morning Star’s partnership with the Greater Pittsburgh Food Bank, thus the Soup Kitchen is now inclusive of a team of certified food handlers.
 He helped open a second facility named, the “Morning Star Performing Arts Center.”
 At its dedication, Bertha Murray was consecrated as Church Mother, after a first ever march drum majored from the existing campus to Morning Star’s new addition.
 He then, relocated back to his home church in South Carolina.

 On December 13, 2019, Rev. Richard D. White, Jr. accepted the call to pastor.
 He was installed on Saturday, July 25, 2020.
 This took place during an unprecedent and difficult time where the world was hit with the COVID 19 virus.
 This caused the church as we know it to change, but Rev. White found a way to push forward with the Word of God by implementing Live streaming via Facebook and restructuring worship services to stay compliant with CDC guidelines.
 His pastoral leadership includes providing spiritual counseling, visiting the sick and bereavement care to the MSBC church family and friends in the Clairton Community at large.